 She no longer knew.

-She leaned her head against his blank stare in despair.
-EVE sadly hummed WALL•E's favorite romantic tune . . . the one he had used to try and set the most romantic mood he could in courting her and trying to win, literally, her hand.
+EVE leaned her head against his blank stare in despair, after she had caught up with him outside his truck.
+She sadly hummed WALL•E's favorite romantic tune — the one he had used to try and set the most romantic mood he could in courting her and trying to win, literally, her hand.

 EVE gently pulled her fingers free, and turned away.
 But where would she go now?
 What would she do, now that her directive in finding plant life on Earth was fulfilled?
 In a sense, her old life had ended, seemingly along with WALL•E's old life.